 The Maryland Fire and Rescue Institute (MFRI) of the University of Maryland is the State's comprehensive training and education system for emergency services.
 The Institute plans, researches, develop, and delivers quality programs to enhance the ability of emergency services providers to protect life, the environment, and property.
 MFRI is the State's fire and emergency service training agency.

-The MFRI organization is comprised of five sections, working together to deliver services to a wide variety of customers.
+The MFRI organization is comprised of six sections, working together to deliver services to a wide variety of customers.
 The Administrative Services Section is responsible for a variety of activities which provide a solid base of' support to the overall mission of the Institute.
 The Advanced Life Support Section delivers ALS refresher training programs throughout Maryland.
-Field Operations is responsible for the delivery of field programs throughout regions of Maryland.
+Field Operations is responsible for the delivery of training programs throughout regions of Maryland.
 The Institute Development Section is constantly providing new and revised teaching programs to reflect the current dynamics within the emergency services.
 The Logistical Support Section is responsible for the operation and maintenance of the training centers, equipment, vehicles, and props.
 The Special Programs Section provides consulting and training services to industry and government in safety, regulatory compliance, and emergency response.
 The Technology and Certification Section maintains the technology resources of the Institute as well as overseeing the day to day operation of the Maryland Voluntary Fire Service Certification System.

 It is the goal of all personnel at MFRI to improve upon the past and strive to be the best state emergency services training agency in the nation.
 The support of customers is extremely valuable and MFRI looks forward to working with you in the future.